This service is only available to candidates taking non-multiple choice exams.

 The Panel may either uphold the appeal - in whole or in part - and recommend that a change to the assessment outcome or decision be made or reviewed, or reject the appeal.
 However, the Appeals Panel is not authorized to further review the marks of the candidates' work.
 Whether the appeal is upheld or not, the Panel may also offer recommendations to the CII relating to process improvements.

 The outcome of the Stage 2 appeal will be provided to the appellant in writing by email.

 The CII will aim to complete Stage 2 of the appeal process within 45 days of receiving notification that the appellant wishes to progress to Stage 2.

 Monitoring of the appeals process (self-assessment)

 The CII has procedures in place for monitoring, evaluating and reporting annually on the operation of its enquiry services and appeals arrangements, including the number and nature of enquiries and appeals and their outcomes.
 The CII share relevant data with the regulatory authorities on request.

-In cases where a candidate might be unsatisfied with the outcome of an appeal, they can contact the CII's regulator, the Office of Qualifications and Examinations Regulation (Ofqual) directly.
-Their website is: www.ofqual.gov.uk
+In cases where a candidate might be unsatisfied with the outcome of an appeal, they can directly contact the CII's qualification regulator, Ofqual (except for candidates resident in Wales or Northern Ireland) make a complaint.
+Their website is: www.ofqual.gov.uk.

 The Chartered Insurance Institute